akarnokd/ReactiveStreamsCS/README.md

 The Reactive Streams contract allows implementations the flexibility to manage resources and scheduling and mix asynchronous and synchronous processing within the bounds of a non-blocking, asynchronous, push-based stream.

-In order to allow fully asynchronous implementations of all participating API elements—`Publisher`/`Subscription`/`Subscriber`/`Processor`—all methods defined by these interfaces return `void`.
+In order to allow fully asynchronous implementations of all participating API elements—`IPublisher`/`Subscription`/`ISubscriber`/`Processor`—all methods defined by these interfaces return `void`.

-### Subscriber controlled queue bounds ###
+### ISubscriber controlled queue bounds ###

 One of the underlying design principles is that all buffer sizes are to be bounded and these bounds must be *known* and *controlled* by the subscribers.
 These bounds are expressed in terms of *element count* (which in turn translates to the invocation count of onNext).
 Any implementation that aims to support infinite streams (especially high output rate streams) needs to enforce bounds all along the way to avoid out-of-memory errors and constrain resource usage in general.

 Since back-pressure is mandatory the use of unbounded buffers can be avoided.
-In general, the only time when a queue might grow without bounds is when the publisher side maintains a higher rate than the subscriber for an extended period of time, but this scenario is handled by backpressure instead.
+In general, the only time when a queue might grow without bounds is when the IPublisher side maintains a higher rate than the subscriber for an extended period of time, but this scenario is handled by backpressure instead.

 Queue bounds can be controlled by a subscriber signaling demand for the appropriate number of elements.
 At any point in time the subscriber knows:

  - the total number of elements requested: `P`
  - the number of elements that have been processed: `N`

-Then the maximum number of elements that may arrive—until more demand is signaled to the Publisher—is `P - N`.
+Then the maximum number of elements that may arrive—until more demand is signaled to the IPublisher—is `P - N`.
 In the case that the subscriber also knows the number of elements B in its input buffer then this bound can be refined to `P - B - N`.

 These bounds must be respected by a publisher independent of whether the source it represents can be backpressured or not.
 In the case of sources whose production rate cannot be influenced—for example clock ticks or mouse movement—the publisher must choose to either buffer or drop elements to obey the imposed bounds.

-Subscribers signaling a demand for one element after the reception of an element effectively implement a Stop-and-Wait protocol where the demand signal is equivalent to acknowledgement.
+ISubscribers signaling a demand for one element after the reception of an element effectively implement a Stop-and-Wait protocol where the demand signal is equivalent to acknowledgement.
 By providing demand for multiple elements the cost of acknowledgement is amortized.
 It is worth noting that the subscriber is allowed to signal demand at any point in time, allowing it to avoid unnecessary delays between the publisher and the subscriber (i.e. keeping its input buffer filled without having to wait for full round-trips).

 ## Legal